masari-project/Masari-Marketing/README.md

 ## 4. Spelling and Proofreading

 When you are proofreading your document, have a volunteer look it over when you are done.
-Consider using a word processor to do your first pass on your document and then a volunteer.
+Consider using a word processor to do your first pass on your document and than a volunteer.
 It is advisable to look for common mistakes such spelling, punctualization, and grammar.

 ## 5. People

-If you are stuck and or have questions you can reach [@bazookajeff](https://twitter.com/bazookajeff) on all of Masari's platforms ([Twitter](https://twitter.com/masaricurrency), [Reddit](https://www.reddit.com/r/masari), [Discord](https://discord.gg/sMCwMqs), [Telegram](https://t.me/masaricurrency), etc).
+If you are stuck and or have questions you can reach [Bazookajeff](https://twitter.com/bazookajeff) on all of Masari's platforms ([Twitter](https://twitter.com/masaricurrency), [Reddit](https://www.reddit.com/r/masari), [Discord](https://discord.gg/sMCwMqs), [Telegram](https://t.me/masaricurrency), etc).
 You can also reach [LoDoCrypto](https://www.reddit.com/user/LoDoCrypto) via the same channels.

 ## 6. Support Masari